 Students who officially or unofficially withdraw, fail to return from an approved leave of absence, or are dismissed from enrollment at Williamson College, may owe a repayment of financial aid (Title IV) funds.
 (Title IV funds include Pell Grants, SEOG, Subsidized and Unsubsidized Direct Loans, and Parent PLUS Loans).
 Students should be aware that eligibility for financial aid may be jeopardized by dropping classes or withdrawing from Williamson College after financial aid has been disbursed.
 Student awards are developed and disbursed based on the student's enrollment status at the time of registration.
-If a student withdraws, drops a class or in any way changes his/her enrollment status, he/she may owe a balance to the Business Office.
 The amount of assistance a student earns is determined on a pro rata bases (if you complete 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive).
 Students who withdraw prior to completing 60% of the term will have their financial aid prorated and unearned funds returned.
 After the 60% point, the student is deemed to have earned 100% of the Title IV funds.
 Federal Title IV funds will be returned based on the percentage of period completed.
 Williamson College has 45 days from the date that it determines a student withdrew to return all unearned funds for which it is responsible.